 However, most of Carnival’s ships have a relatively low number of suites available.
-All Carnival ships will offer inside cabins, outside ocean view cabins, balcony cabins and suites.
+All Carnival ships will offer inside cabins, outside ocean view cabins, balcony cabins, and suites.

 What Carnival lacks in suites it makes up for in balcony categories.
 Throughout the fleet, you can find upwards of 18 different balcony staterooms.
 For example, families can book a Family Harbor Balcony cabin and receive special access to the Family Harbor lounge, which serves up all of your kids’ favorite meals (think: PB&J sandwiches, Mac and cheese and chocolate chip cookies ).

 You can also book Cloud 9 Spa balconies which are located conveniently next to the Cloud 9, where guests receive access to the thermal spa throughout their cruise.
-Another specialty-cabin to consider would be the Havana stateroom, which is located near the Latin-themed Havana bar onboard.
+Another specialty cabin to consider would be the Havana stateroom, which is located near the Latin-themed Havana bar onboard.
 Guests have access to an exclusive sundeck and pool in the Havana area.

 Note that Carnival’s older ships, especially in the Fantasy class, have very few balconies.
 If you want to have a private veranda, you better book one of the coveted balconies as quickly as you can.
 Even with amplifications to add more balconies, only around 150 balconies are available onboard.

 Otherwise, you’ll find more standard cabins throughout Carnival’s fleet.
 Cabins are comfortable and functional, especially on the newer vessels.
 The newer cabins feature light woodwork with hues of blue and cream throughout while older cabins have darker woodwork.
-The most impressive aspect on Carnival’s newest ships was the bathroom design with extremely spacious showers.
+The most impressive aspect of Carnival’s newest ships was the bathroom design with extremely spacious showers.

-Carnival Cruise Line has some of the best complimentary cruise fare in the industry.
+Carnival Cruise Line has some of the best complimentary cruise food in the industry.
 While you can also splurge on specialty dining for an up-charge, Carnival’s ships have an impressive amount of quick, casual eateries included in your cruise fare.

 And honestly, all of the food is pretty darn delicious - especially when you consider the affordability of the cruise fare in comparison to other cruise lines.

-Every Carnival cruise ship will have a main dining room included in the cruise fare, which serves up sit-down meals for breakfast, lunch and dinner.
+Every Carnival cruise ship will have a main dining room included in the cruise fare, which serves up sit-down meals for breakfast, lunch, and dinner.
 You won’t want to miss out on SeaDay Brunch, which is one of Carnival’s signature dining options only available on sea days, as the name suggests.
 You’ll either be assigned a traditional dining time (first or second seating) or you will need to request a table using your Carnival app for those with Your Time dining.